gerekper/ganjaking/wp-content/plugins/instagram-slider-widget/readme.txt

 = 1.3.0 =
 * Added Option to search for hashtags
 * Added Limit for number of words to appear in caption
-* Fixed 500 server error that accured when loading 15+ images
+* Fixed 500 server error that occurred when loading 15+ images
 * Fixed css for some themes

 = 1.2.3 =
 * Added Links for Instagram Hashtags
-* Updtated flexislider to 2.5.0
+* Updated flexislider to 2.5.0
-* Added Slide Speed in miliseconds
+* Added Slide Speed in milliseconds
 * Brought back Image Size for images loaded directly from Instagram
 * Changed CSS for thumbnails Template
 * Added Thumbnails Without borders template